A Result About the Classification of Quantum Covariance Matrices Based on Their Eigenspectra: Problem Formulation

+We now introduce the notions of non-trivial and trivial ONS transformations. \begin{definition} Consider a quantum CM $\Gamma$ and an ONS matrix $O$.
+We say $O^T \Gamma O$ is a non-trivial ONS transformation of $\Gamma$ if $O$ cannot be written as $O=O'W$, where $W \in \mathrm{SpO}(2S,\mathbb{R})$ and $O'$ commutes with $\Gamma$.
+Conversely, we say $O^T \Gamma O$ is a trivial ONS transformation of $\Gamma$ if $O^T \Gamma O = W^T \Gamma W$ for some $W \in \mathrm{SpO}(2S,\mathbb{R})$. \end{definition} In this paper we mainly focus on quantum CMs that have non-degenerate eigenspectra.
+For such matrices every ONS transformation is non-trivial since the diagonal matrix in the eigendecomposition has no duplicate diagonal entries.

-Since a general quantum CM $\Gamma$ has the decomposition $\Gamma = KQLTL^TQK^T$, any transformation of $\Gamma$ by an OS matrix does not affect the thermal and squeezing parameters.
-However, a transformation by a non-trivial ONS matrix usually produces a CM with different thermal and squeezing parameters.
-If any of the thermal parameters of the new CM are less than $1$, the CM is not a valid quantum CM.
-So, in general, there are many quantum CMs with different thermal and squeezing parameters that have the same eigenspectrum.
+Since a general quantum CM $\Gamma$ has the decomposition $\Gamma = K^TQL^TTLQK$, any transformation $W^T\Gamma W$, where $W \in \mathrm{SpO}(2S,\mathbb{R})$, does not affect the thermal and squeezing parameters.
+However, a non-trivial ONS transformation usually results in a PDM with a different set of symplectic eigenvalues and squeezing parameters.
+If the new PDM has a symplectic eigenvalue $\nu$ such that $\nu <1$, then the PDM is not a quantum CM.
+For example, for the important class of CMs of pure Gaussian states, for which $T$ is the identity, any non-trivial ONS transformation results in a PDM that is not a quantum CM.
+The partial proof of this claim (for non-degenerate eigenspectra) is part of the proof of Thm.~\ref{thm sub}, but we provide an alternative proof that covers all such eigenspectra in App.~\ref{app}.
+The latter uses a more direct and a much simpler approach that might help the reader in forming a wider perspective on the arguments in Sec.~\ref{sec main_result}.
+More generally, there are many quantum CMs with different thermal and squeezing parameters that have the same eigenspectrum.
 These facts make the broad task of classifying quantum CMs based on their eigenspectra a challenging problem.
 In this paper we make significant progress in solving two related subproblems of this general problem.
-To formulate the problems, let $\Lambda = \{\lambda_i\}_{i=1}^{2S}$ denote the eigenspectrum of a quantum CM of a system living in $S$ modes. \begin{problem} Find the full set of conditions on $\Lambda$ for which the set of quantum CMs with this eigenspectrum consist of a single orbit under the action of $\mathrm{SpO}(2S,\mathbb{R})$. \end{problem} \begin{problem} Find the full set of conditions on $\Lambda$ for which the set of quantum CMs with this eigenspectrum have the same thermal and squeezing parameters. \end{problem} Let us denote the (so far unknown) class of eigenspectra that satisfy the conditions of Prob.~\ref{problem 1} (Prob.~\ref{problem 2}) by $\cP_1(S)$($\cP_2(S)$).
+To formulate the problems, let $\Lambda = (\lambda_i)_{i=1}^{2S}$ denote the eigenspectrum of a quantum CM of a system living in $S$ modes.